By Marshall Geck, Senior Specialist, Stewardship (Climate Action 100+), London

 Sector: Food and Beverage

 It’s hard to think of a more recognisable beverage brand than Coca-Cola.
 The world’s largest nonalcoholic beverage company sells its products in nearly every country and territory on Earth.
-In October of this year, Coca-Cola announced a commitment to net-zero emissions by 2040 across its entire value chain.
+In October of this year, Coca-Cola HBC, a major regional bottling partner to the Coca-Cola company, announced a commitment to net-zero emissions by 2040 across its entire value chain.

 Significantly, the company’s target encompasses Scope 3 emissions, meaning the upstream emissions from its suppliers.
 The world’s food system is responsible for up to one third of global emissions, with most of these coming from the supply chains of food and beverage companies.